Student Support Services

 The school aims to provide an environment conducive to the promotion and maintenance of good health.
 A full-time nurse is available during the school day, and care is provided for any health-related condition which impairs learning.
-The nurse provides liaison among the school, home, community agencies, physicians and other medical personnel.
+The nurse provides a liaison among the school, home, community agencies, physicians and other medical personnel.